nilsanilsson/nilsanilsson.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an early-career researcher in the fourth year of my PhD at the National Centre for Nuclear Research in Warsaw, Poland.
-My research interests include testing spacetime symmetries in gravity and cosmology, focusing in particular on Lorentz-violation phenomenology.
+Highly analytical early-career researcher in physics with teaching experience.
+My main research interests are phenomenology of new physics in gravity and cosmology, in particular bridging theory and observations, along with early Universe physics and General Relativity.

 Interests
 ======